steelbrain/steelbrain.github.io/_posts/2017-03-13-linter-v2-released.md

 layout: post
 ---

 It has been almost two years since the v1.0 of the [`linter`][] package for Atom was released to the general public.
 Since then, we have come a long way.
-Linter is the second most downloaded Atom package right now with over 2.7 million downloads and hundreds of consumers.
+Linter is the second most downloaded Atom package right now with over 2.7 million downloads.
 Thank you for being a part of it 🙇.

 Linter v2 has been in the oven for more than a year and I'm excited to announce it's release to you today.